Indian Reprographic Rights Organisation: Cases

-On 9 March 2017, newspapers including Hindustan Times reported that the three publishers announced to withdraw suit against Rameshwari Photocopy service shop and not to pursue photocopy shop case further in the courts.
+On March 9, 2017, newspapers including Hindustan Times reported that the three publishers announced to withdraw the suit against Rameshwari Photocopy service shop and not to pursue the photocopy shop case further in the courts.
 According to a news report of The Hindu, the publishers had told the division Bench that they had decided to withdraw the suit against Rameshwari Photocopy shop as they did not want to engage in a legal battle with their stakeholders — the educational institutions.
-Despite the main plaintiff withdrew the case, Indian Reprographic Rights Organisation (IRRO), made an attempt to move a petition in Supreme Court challenging the judgment passed by the Division Bench of the Delhi High Court on 9 December 2016.
-Given that the original suit filed before the Delhi high court had been withdrawn by the publisher plaintiffs (OUP etc.) and the IRRO was merely an intervenor in the lower court proceedings, Supreme Court decided not to interfere in the High court order.
+Despite the main plaintiff withdrawing the case, Indian Reprographic Rights Organisation (IRRO) made an attempt to move a petition in Supreme Court of India challenging the judgment passed by the Division Bench of the Delhi High Court on December 9, 2016.
+Given that the original suit filed before the Delhi High Court had been withdrawn by the publisher plaintiffs (OUP etc.) and the IRRO was merely an intervenor in the lower court proceedings, Supreme Court decided not to interfere in the High Court order.

-On 3 June 2017, The Financial Times also covered an extensive story on the case illustrating data from Nielsen that despite lack of public numbers, the publishers still made considerable profitable growth in India.
+On June 3, 2017, The Financial Times also covered an extensive story on the case illustrating data from Nielsen that despite lack of public numbers, the publishers still made considerable profitable growth in India.